ondrajz/go-callvis/README.md

 - focus specific package in a program
 - group functions by package and methods by type
-- limit packages to custom prefix path
+- limit packages to custom path prefixes
-- ignore packages containing custom prefix
+- ignore packages containing path prefixes

 ### Output preview